samizzy/techblog/docs/views/technology/2020/May/liskov.md

 The code may not light any bulbs in your mind and may seem obvious as you read, which maybe a good thing as it suggests clarity in code.

-### Reflecting on basic code and adding new requirement
+### Reflecting on previous solution and adding new requirement

 Okay, lets recap some things.
 What advantages does the current model gives us?
 We have defined Shape with abstract methods like `def area(): Double` , `def perimeter(): Double` ,`def draw(): Unit`.
 We have separated our behaviour and data i.e, we have not embedded fields like height/width in Rectangle class itself.
 Imagine if there was a requirement to add a new field now, say `center` and even though the field is there in the shape object, there is no logic to do anything with the field in shape object itself.
 Instead some higher level code, lets say the UI wants it for displaying it correctly.

 Also it can happen that it wont end here, there maybe other fields added to the shape object that have nothing to do with logic in shape object itself.
 This is a commmon occurence in software development as requirements change and we have to adapt.
-This may eventually lead to the shape object becoming a **GOD** object and will need to change with every requirment and may also be a source for many bugs, with every change and bug you have to write test cases, test this class and all the dependent classes too and this becomes quite a headache for software developers as the code becomes difficult to maintain and eventually when there is a new change nobody wants to touch this class as it may break some other thing :sob:
+This may eventually lead to the shape object becoming a **GOD** object and will need to change with every requirment and may also be a source for many bugs, with every change and bug you have to write test cases, test this class and all the dependent classes too and this becomes quite a headache for software developers as the code becomes difficult to maintain and eventually when there is a new change nobody wants to touch this class as it may break some other thing :sob:.
+The fix to this falls under another principle called Single Responsibility Principle.

 Ok so lets get back to the shape example.
 Uptill now our code obeys the LSP, there is no breaking change in behaviour of sub types.
 Lets add a requirement.
 Shapes should be adjustable, ie, we should be be able to manipulate their dimensions.